-Improper use of this LCD projector may cause a risk of damage or personal injury due for example to electric shock or the streng light source.
-Detailed safety instructions are given in the user guide and these must be followed at all times.
+Improper use of this LCD projector

+may cause a risk of damage or personal

+injury due for example to electric shock or

+the strong light source.
+Detailed safety no light source instructions are given in the user guide and

+these must be followed at all times.